bcipolli/advanced-golang/docs/01-introduction/01-refresher-lab.md

     We need to create a struct called Expense to store information about an individual expense, including the name of the `expense`, the `amount`, and the `date`.

-    We need to create a method called `Total` that calculates the total amount spent on expenses.
+    We need to create a function called `Total` that calculates the total amount spent on expenses.

     Also, we need to create a method called `getName` on Expense struct that returns the name of the Expense.